The Ireland Connection Tour

 Day 2: Dublin sightseeing and 'My Time'

-First stop this morning will be near Kildare where we enjoy a fascinating tour through the paddocks and stables of the Irish National Stud Farm, with their breeding stock of elite racing horses.
-After time to explore the beautiful Japanese Gardens we continue to the little village of Clonoulty to see the moving Australian convict memorial and hear the intriguing story.
+This morning we will explore medieval Kilkenny, with its Norman Castle, Cathedral and winding, narrow alleys filled with craft shops and stores.
+We have also included a lively Irish Pub lunch experience, with music, at Malzard’s Pub.
+The pub owner will also take you to the Hurling field next door to explain this classic Irish game, and you can even have a hit!
+Then it is on to the little village of Clonoulty to see the moving Australian convict memorial and hear the intriguing story.
 Later we have included entrance to the famous ‘Rock of Cashel’ with its sweeping views of the surrounding countryside.
 Standing there at the top by the ruined church it is fascinating to know as you look around that 70% of all Irish emigrants to Australia came from the land within a 50 mile radius.
 Later we continue to Cork where we stay the next two nights.

 This morning we have included a visit to Blarney to explore the castle grounds, ‘poison garden’ and delightful paths through the woodland.
 After an opportunity to kiss the world famous Blarney Stone, we will enjoy our morning break at the very popular Blarney Woollen Mills.
 Later we will continue to Cobh – ‘huge harbour’.
 Here we visit the excellent Cobh Heritage Centre, with its stories of the Titanic (Cobh was its last port of call), the ill-fated Lusitania, the early assisted emigration to the colonies from Cork and the convict transportation to Australia.
 Between 1791 and the early 1850s Cobh Harbour was the departure point for dozens of convict ships heading for Sydney and Hobart.
 Later we have time at leisure to explore this attractive, historic Irish port with its waterside cafés, bars and shops.